Top Cryptocurrency Myths Debunked

 Myth 6: Cryptocurrencies Are Easy to Get Hacked – Leveraging a platform for trading cryptocurrency is just like using any other platform for trading.
 Increasing the security of wallets where trading is conducted is the only option to safeguard your wallet and enable secure dealings.

 Myth 7: Cryptocurrencies and Their Dealings are Undetectable and Unidentified – In fact, blockchain keeps a register of everything.
 Even though there exists secrecy, in special circumstances, recognizing users and their details is not a tedious task.

 Myth 8: No tax to be paid for Holding Cryptocurrencies – Even though no central authority and banks are involved in cryptocurrencies, this does not mean that you are set free from paying tax for cryptocurrencies.
+Even if you’re earning cryptocurrency from the best bitcoin gambling sites or any other betting sites is subject to taxation and regulations, and specific laws vary depending on the jurisdiction.
 It is like any other business, and you are liable to pay tax when you sell digital currencies or when someone makes the payment using cryptocurrencies.